allometric/allometric/README.md

 `allometric` not only enables the use of allometric models for analysis, it also provides a structured language for adding models to the package.
-If you are interested in helping the developer in this process please refer to the [Installing a Model](https://allometric.github.io/allometric/articles/installing_a_model.html) vignette.
+If you are interested in helping the developer in this process please refer to the [Contributing a Model](https://allometric.github.io/allometric/articles/installing_a_model.html) vignette.